mjackson/node/doc/api/http.markdown

 * `socket` is the network socket between the server and client.
 * `head` is an instance of Buffer, the first packet of the upgraded stream, this may be empty.

-After this event is emitted, the request's socket will not have a `data` event listener, meaning you will need to bind to it in order to handle data sent to the server on that socket.
+After this event is emitted, the request's socket will not have a `'data'` event listener, meaning you will need to bind to it in order to handle data sent to the server on that socket.

 ### Event: 'clientError'

-`function (exception) { }`
+`function (err) { }`

-If a client connection emits an 'error' event - it will forwarded here.
+If a client connection emits an `'error'` event it will be forwarded here.

 ### http.createServer([requestListener])